mauriciopoppe/blog/README.md

 - use it in the desired page through `{{ partial "scripts/learn-french.html" . }}`
 - restart the server

+How does it work?

+- webpack.config.common.js is configured to emit metadata about the entrypoints to site/data/webpackAssets.json
+- when the partial `site/layouts/partials/webpack-script.html` is used it'll create a `<script>` tag with a src url equal taken from `webpackAssets.json` (mapped using the `id` sent to `webpack-script.html`)
+- NOTE: in production the behavior is to embed the contents of the script directly instead of through a `<script src="">` tag.

 ## Local development

 Install dependencies